cqlcorp/typescript-redux-starter-kit/README.md

+# Typescript Redux Starter Kit

+This project contains the following features, in addition to the base React Create App (with TypeScript) features.

+- Next-Generation TypeScript (Generators, rest spread, etc.)
+- Sass
+- Environment-variable-based config
+- Redux Controllers - A proposal for creating re-usable and extendable redux code
+- Axios with middleware - A proposal for extending Axios (or any other provider) with middleware

+## Quick Start

+1. Clone this repository with `git clone git@github.com:cqlcorp/typescript-redux-starter-kit.git'
+2. Install all dependencies with `npm install`
+3. You can then run any of the [available scripts](#available-scripts)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>